ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.java.markdown

   If the node is down and the request fails, it will select another node from this list.

 * The choice of which node to select depends on the value of `ReadBalanceBehavior`, which is taken from the current conventions.
-  For more information about the different values and the node selection process, see [Related Cluster Conventions](../configuration/cluster).
+  For more information about the different values and the node selection process, see [Load balance & Failover Conventions](../../client-api/configuration/load-balance-and-failover).

 {NOTE Each failure to connect to a node spawns a health check for that node.
 For more information see [Cluster Node Health Check](health-check)./}